rackerlabs/rackspace-how-to/content/cloud-servers/connect-to-cloud-servers-with-filezilla-by-using-sftp.md

 ### Configure Filezilla

-Download Filezilla from https://filezilla-project.org/ and then install it.
+Download [Filezilla](https://filezilla-project.org/) and then install it.
 You need the following information during the configuration process:

-- Hostname: The public Internet Protocol (IP) address of your cloud server.
+- **Hostname**: The public Internet Protocol (IP) address of your cloud server.
-- User: We recommend using a new system user rather than using root.
+- **User**: We recommend using a new system user rather than using root.
 However, the root user works and we are using root for this article.
-- Password: The password for the user you are logging in with.
+- **Password**: The password for the user you are logging in with.

 Use the following steps to configure Filezilla to use SFTP:

 1. Launch Filezilla and input the following information:

-   - Host: Your servers public IP address
+   - **Host**: Your servers public IP address
-   - Username: root (or another username if you created one on the server)
+   - **Username**: root (or another username if you created one on the server)
-   - Password: The password for the root user or any other user being used
+   - **Password**: The password for the root user or any other user being used
-   - Port: Port 22 by default (unless you changed the port for SSH, and then use that port)
+   - **Port**: Port 22 by default (unless you changed the port for SSH, and then use that port)

 2. Click **QuickConnect**.